Subscriber (re)engagement strategies from L’Équipe and Les Echos-Le Parisien

 Capturing new readers and turning them into subscribers is all very well and good.
 But keeping them over the long term is even better.
 Actually, it's essential.
-Thankfully, publishers have understood this.
+Thankfully, have understood this.
 While the last few years have been all about acquisition, it's now time to focus on retention.

-Catching the weak signals of potential churn is a real art, and settling on how to retain subscribers can't be decided in a single meeting (although I know we'd all like to!).
+Catching the weak signals of potential is a real art, and settling on how to retain subscribers can't be decided in a single meeting (although I know we'd all like to!).

 At The Audiencers Festival in Paris, Romain Lhote from L'Équipe joined Lise Benamou and Camille Douay from Les Echos – Le Parisien to share their retention strategies developed over 2024 – operations, tests, results and lessons learned.